iridakos/stup/README.md

   - this is also optional and if omitted the notes to be displayed won't have be **added before a specific date**
 * `-c` or `--category`: is the category option (optional). **If omitted, you will view the notes of all categories**
   * `<category-name>`: the name of the category whose notes you want to see
+* `days-before/after`: When used with `--from` or `--to`, denotes how many days after or before that date should be logged; when used alone, that many last days with notes are shown.

 In the second version of the command, you can use the temporal aliases that will be translated to proper from/to dates.